 Commercial Use Authorizations (CUA) are issued for all appropriate commercial services conducted by a private person, corporation, or other private entity.
 Non-profit and educational institutions may also require a permit under this category, depending on the type of service offered.
 If you'd like to operate a business here, it's likely that you'll need a commercial use authorization.
 These authorizations establish guidelines for protection of park landscapes and resources.

-Changes to the CUA Program for 2021
+Changes to the CUA Program

 Effective January 2nd, 2021, the following changes will be implemented:

-Application packages can be sent to:
+Application packages can be mailed to:

 Isle Royale National Park

 Attn: CUA Administrator

 When visiting Isle Royale with a CUA, the following preparations must be made in advance, as soon as possible.

 Make Ranger III reservations as soon as possible every year.
 Space may not available for last minute reservations.
 Ranger III availability is not updated in real time, and is subject to change.